klcollab/PEP-workflows/thematic_analysis/README.md

 Victoria Clarke.
 It reads interview transcripts and outputs generated codes, initial themes, and reviewed themes (Phases 2, 3, and 4/5).

+## Workflow Description

+The workflow presented in these scripts follow a human-augmented or human-assist approach.
+When performing Thematic Analysis, a researcher will perform it in several steps.
+The goal here is to emulate those steps and to provide additional Qualitative Analysis outputs to enhance the researcher's work.
+Rather than giving an LLM the interview transcripts and asking it to perform Thematic Analysis and output a final report, we instead instruct the LLM to perform very specific tasks.
+The first task is to generate codes.
+Once both the researcher and LLM have output codes from their dataset, the researcher can then compare what they generated, with that of the model's output.
+This generated output will hopefully be useful for the researcher and provide additional codes that the researcher might have missed or not considered.
+At the end of each step, the researcher will finalize and approve the output, which can then be used as input for the next steps.
+After producing codes, the following steps would be generating broad themes, and then developing each theme for the entire dataset.
+Each of these steps, like what was described for codes, would be approved by the researcher before moving forward.

+This approach was taken primarily because LLMs have inherited biases, and they are unable to perform and reflexive analysis on their own biases.
+By performing Thematic Analysis in a step-by-step fashion, a researcher can take full control of what codes and themes that are being considered when producing a final report.
+They are able to accept or reject the output of the LLMs.
+It is our hope that the output will only be useful in helping the researcher perform thematic analysis, and not replace any of their work.

 ## Getting Started

 ### Running Ollama